csbl/iSIM/MATLAB_Code/README.md

-# ToyConMAT
+# iSIM_MAT
-MATLAB implementation of the toycon1 metabolic model.
+MATLAB implementation of the iSIM metabolic model.